group-butler/GroupButler/README.md

     * `log_api_errors`: if `true`, the bot will send in the `log_chat` (`config.lua`) all the relevant errors returned by an api request toward Telegram
     * `stream_commands`: if `true`, when an update triggers a plugin, the match will be printed on the console
   * There are some other useful fields that can be filled in `config.lua`
     * `channel`: a channel where you can post something through the bot.
 Must be an username, `@` included.
-To post something, the bot must be admin of the channel.
+To post something, the bot must be administrator of the channel.
 Use `$post [text]` to post a message
     * `db`: the selected Redis database (if you are running Redis with the default config, the available databases are 16).
 The database will be selected on each start/reload.
 Default: 2
   * Other things that may be useful
-    * Admin commands start for `$`.
+    * Administrators commands start for `$`.
 They are not documented, look at the triggers of `plugins/admin.lua` plugin for the whole list
     * If the `action` function of a plugin returns `true`, the bot will continue to try to match the message text with the missing triggers of the `plugins` table
     * You can send yourself a backup of the zipped bot folder with the `$backup` command
-    * The Telegram Bot API has some undocumented "weird behaviours" that you may notice while using this bot
+    * The Telegram Bot API has some undocumented "weird behaviors" that you may notice while using this bot
        * In supergroups, the `kickChatMember` method returns always a positive response if the `user_id` has been part of the group at least once, it doesn't matter if the user is not in the group when you use this method
        * In supergroups, the `unbanChatMember` method returns always a positive response if the `user_id` has been part of the group at least once, it doesn't matter if the user is not in the group or is not in the group blacklist
        * Users kicked by the bot can join again a group from where they've been kicked out only if not banned and only via invite link.
-An admin can't add them back
+A administrator can't add them back

 * * *
 ##Some notes about the database